lukeapie/creating-change/research/issue.md

 3. Lack of necessary education around responsible and sustainable consumption

 ## Insecurity in our backyards
 Data from [Feeding America](https://feedingamerica.org) paints a partial picture of where food security exists here in the United States.
-Among other counties in Pennsylvania, Centre county ranks among one of the lower rates of food insecurity:
+Among other counties in Pennsylvania, Centre County ranks among one of the lower rates of food insecurity:

 <img src="https://lukeapie.github.io/creating-change/assets/images/feedingamerica.png">